rogupt305/Rohan_BluestampPortfolio/index.md

   }
 ```

 From here, the final step was to figure out which input terminal on the controller would be used to control the servos, and code for that.
 I decided to go with the two potentiometers, labeled as "pot1" and "pot2" in the code.
 I chose them because their original function, to raise the height of the body, didn't seem very relevant to me.
-Furthermore, they didn't even lift the body, indicating an error in the code.
+Furthermore, turning them on didn't even lift the body, indicating an error in the code.
 I deleted the previous code, then wrote the following in the Remote ("FNHRremote.cpp") tab of the Arduino UNO Controller:
 LINES: 138 - 152
 ```C++